-There is no magic wand to career change; no one-size-fits-all answer to finding fulfilling work.
+There's no magic wand to career change; no one-size-fits-all answer to finding fulfilling work.
 But if there's one thing that will have a massive impact on your journey to work you love, it's other people.
-Natasha shares why making a shift alone is a dangerous game, and how to get started building your very own career change support team.
+Natasha shares why making a shift alone is a dangerous game, and how to get started building your career change support team.

 I remember the feeling clearly.